berwynhoyt/filter-translate/README.md

 options:
-  -h, --help            show this help message and exit --version             show program version number and exit --filter= FILTER      Prefix filter with + or -.
+  -h, --help            show this help message and exit --version             show program version number and exit --filter=FILTER       Prefix filter with + or -.
 Translate only lines that +do or -do not match regex. e.g.
                         --filter='+(^//)|(^#)'
   -s SOURCE_LANGUAGE, --source_language SOURCE_LANGUAGE
                         Source language (2-letter ISO639-2 codes); default=nl